 Cal OES Briefings

-Cal OES has scheduled a series of Applicants’ Briefings for all counties, cities, special districts, school districts, tribal governments, state agencies, and eligible private nonprofit organizations that provide an essential social service in any of California’s 58 counties.
+Cal OES hosted series of Applicants’ Briefings for all counties, cities, special districts, school districts, tribal governments, state agencies, and eligible private nonprofit organizations that provide an essential social service in any of California’s 58 counties.
 These briefings provide information on the application procedures, cost eligibility, documentation requirements, payment processing, and deadlines specific to the FEMA Public Assistance Program for the COVID-19 Pandemic.
-Potential applicants for this assistance are encouraged to listen to one or more of these briefings, which will be held via live webinar on the following dates and times:

 FEMA and Cal OES Public Assistance